 Charities we help

 Since we started as an improvement club in 1932 we have provided assistance to many local charities and several national charities on a regular basis.
 We often support local school programs, fire and police departments, the local senior center, youth sports activities, church services have been held, as well as quarterly donations to five local food banks.

 The West Side Improvement Club has been involved in many wonderful and helpful projects to the community over the years.

-Since the clubs creation we have worked with the Kitsap County Government lending a helping hand by being involvement in road projects.
+Since the club's creation, we have worked with the Kitsap County Government lending a helping hand by being involved in road projects.
 Though less involved these days we still attend meetings on road development in South Kitsap to help consult on important current and future road improvement projects like the Burly-Olalla Intersection on Highway 16.
 We also have been involved in many other community projects such as providing funds for the covered bus stop located at the skill center on National Ave. in Bremerton.
-Some other projects include the fire hall building on Loxie Eagans, side walk projects on Loxie Egans and National and the covered playground at West Hills Elementary.
+Some other projects include the fire hall building on Loxie Eagans, sidewalk projects on Loxie Egans and National, and the covered playground at West Hills Elementary.

 How can I help?

 Become a member.
 Getting involved could not be any easier.
 We charge a small annual membership fee which helps keep the club running while also providing financial support to many charities.
 Being a member has rewards of its own but the best thing about being a member is you get to give back to the community you live in.
 Being a member is all about wanting to help get involved in the neighborhoods you live in and communities you travel through regularly.
 If you have a desire to help people and a little spare time you can make a great deal of difference.
 If this sounds like something you may be interested in click on the link to the right and learn more.

 BOARD OF DIRECTORS